Top 16 Best Things to do in the Bahamas

 atlantis aquapark bahamas

-Located on Paradise Island, Atlantis is a sprawling resort complex known for its massive water park and marine exhibits.
+Located on Paradise Island, Atlantis is a resort complex known for its massive water park and marine exhibits.
 Even if you’re not staying at the resort, day passes are available.

 Read More